QuentinDevJava/QuentinDevJava-Martel-Quentin-Pay-My-Buddy/README.md

    - Load test data :

    You need to ensure that the data-h2.sql file is loaded automatically when the application starts.
 This file contains predefined test data, including users with default passwords.
-   To load the data, uncomment and configure the following line in the application.properties file:
+   To load the data, uncomment and configure the following line in the `application-local.properties` file:

    ```properties
    spring.sql.init.data-locations=classpath:/data-h2.sql